Learn / Blog / Article

 “This is what we have learned in Hotjar the hard way: if you don’t have your priorities straight, then things on the back-burner will never ever happen.
 Ever.
 It will never happen because, always, there’s gonna be something coming up that you might think has a higher priority.”

-It was Jon who finally took the lead and set up our first NPS poll.
+It was Jon who finally took the lead and set up our first NPS survey.

 Fast-forward to today and we’ve hired our Director of Customer Experience, Emily Sergent.
 She owns NPS and actually worked on developing a plan to improve our NPS during her pre-hiring task.

 Our current global customer Net Promoter Score is:

 Especially considering how far we’ve come.

 Part 2: NPS is great but it’s just a number...